-Over five million gamers have heard Sjöwall's voice as the singer of the "Rapture Anthem" on the popular video games BioShock and BioShock 2.
-The unique pop rock band Sparks asked her to portray the sassy Hollywood Starlet for their album The Seduction of Ingmar Bergman, a role she reprised for a sold-out live performance of the album presented by the L.A.
-Film Festival at the Ford Amphitheatre in Hollywood.
-A two-time Society of Singers scholarship recipient, she opened for Smokey Robinson at the 16th Annual ELLA Awards honoring Gladys Knight.
+Over five million gamers have heard Rebecca's voice as the singer of the "Rapture Anthem" on the popular video games BioShock and BioShock 2.
+The pop/rock band Sparks invited her to portray the sassy Hollywood Starlet for their album The Seduction of Ingmar Bergman, a role that she reprised for a sold-out live performance presented by the L.A.
+Film Fest at the Ford Amphitheatre in Hollywood.
+As a two-time Society of Singers scholarship recipient, she was honored to open for Smokey Robinson at their 16th Annual ELLA Awards.

 In 2014, Rebecca made her role and company debut with Pacific Opera Project as the Governess in Britten's The Turn of the Screw, about which Stage and Cinema wrote, "Her dramatic expression and stunning voice exhibit great beauty and power."
 She reunited with POP in 2015, as Alice Ford in Verdi's Falstaff.
 With Nashville Opera, she made her role and company debut as the Williamson girl in David Lang's The Difficulty of Crossing a Field.
 She is thrilled to be returning to Nashville Opera for a third time, in the fall of 2016, this time as Older Alyce in Tom Cipullo's Glory Denied.
 Also scheduled for 2016 is the release of a studio recording of The Man Who Mistook His Wife for a Hat, recorded at Ocean Way Nashville.